 Puzzling Rock blocks together is easier once you see their shapes.
 In this double-header session, I’ll show you how to solve two different problems using off-the-shelf Rock blocks.

 Tracking First Time Guests Through the Starting Gate -

 Which blocks can be used for inputting and tracking your first time guests?
 Learn how to combine these parts to set up a full featured tracking system for this special group of people.

 Mobilize your Volunteer Geo-Army -

-When it’s time to mobilize that army sitting in your auditorium chairs for that large & wide scale geo-project your pastor just envisioned, don’t panic.
+When it’s time to mobilize that army sitting in your auditorium chairs for that large & wide-scale geo-project your pastor just envisioned, don’t panic.
 You’ve got everything you need to turn managing the signup of 100-20,000 people a piece of cake.
 I’ll show you how to wire your handy group finder tool to event registration on your website to make geo projects a reality at your church.
-(Something we did for at Central Christian Church AZ.)
+(This was something we did at Central Christian Church AZ.)